-Chairman Williams asked if there were any questions for staff.
-Hearing none, he asked the clerk if any correspondence was received on this housing case.
+Chairman Williams asked if there was any questions for staff.
+Hearing none, he asked Madam Clerk if any correspondence has been received on this housing case.
 The city clerk replied that no comments were received.

 Adopted an ordinance ordering the building inspector to effectuate the demolition of the dwelling located at 810 Willis Avenue.